Why It Works

-Paired with al dente ziti, broken-up candele, or any short tubular pasta (check out our new pasta shape glossary for inspiration), and grated Pecorino Romano, this 30-minute dinner hits all the flavor sweet spots—salty, savory, and funky from the 'nduja and cheese, with sweet acidity from the tomatoes.
+Paired with al dente ziti, broken-up candele, or any short tubular pasta, and grated Pecorino Romano, this 30-minute dinner hits all the flavor sweet spots—salty, savory, and funky from the 'nduja and cheese, with sweet acidity from the tomatoes.
 It's Sunday gravy on a Wednesday.

 In a large skillet, heat olive oil over medium heat until shimmering.
 Add shallots, season lightly with salt, and cook, stirring frequently with a wooden spoon, until shallots are softened but not browned, 5 to 7 minutes.